Pournimasambare2307/gitdemo/README.md

 # gitdemo
-this is to demonstrate Git and GitHub commands to participants
+this is to demonstrate Git and GitHub commands to participant gitdemo